toucansites/website/src/contents/docs/deployment/github-pages/index.md

 Once done, your site should be live on GitHub Pages.

-Fore more information, visit the following guides:
+For more information, visit the following guides:

 - [Quickstart for GitHub Pages](https://docs.github.com/en/pages/quickstart)
 - [Creating a GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site)